ChepleBob30/Targeted-Vector/README.md

 - When will you provide .dmg and .msi?

     *I will provide .dmg and .msi when the development phase is over.*

+- What languages will the Targeted Vector support?

+    *The Targeted Vector ontology supports simplified Chinese and English, and other languages are planned to be added by the developer through the mod.*

 ---